Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgTransferNFT"></a>

 ### MsgTransferNFT
+Deprecated: use MsgSend

 MsgTransferNFT is the Msg/TransferNFT request type.

-Note: deprecated (use MsgSend)

 | Field | Type | Label | Description |